Below is a summary of good practice and the key points of the parts of BS

 - Extinguishers should be replaced at 20 years

-discharge-testing or refurbishing the extinguisher which is already coming to
+an extended service or overhaul for the extinguisher which is already coming to

-the end of its life, and is therefore economically unviable (the cost of
+the end of its life.
+It is therefore often economically unviable (the cost of

 discharge testing or refurbishing is usually a large proportion of the cost of